Back to Business! Launch Your New Business With 10% Off — Start Now

 Receiver's Correspondent

-This is where the receiver can access the funds, either at their branch or another financial institution.
+This field specifies where the receiver can access the funds, either at their branch or another financial institution.

 55A